Gold ETFs? Local and offshore

 Interestingly central bankers have been net buyers of gold over the last year, something we haven’t seen in ages.
 I spoke with Krishan Gopaul: World Gold Council about this earlier in the month.

 The two tables below show the performance and other details of the two ETFs.
 Interestingly Absa listed theirs just over a week before the US one listed.
-Further, the JSE ETF has done much better, but that’s all thanks to a weaker Rand.
+Further, the two JSE ETFs have done much better, but that’s all thanks to a weaker Rand.

 Simon Brown